Investment Management MSc

 - Qualification: MSc

-- Duration: 12 months (January and September start dates).
-A 10 month version also available (September start only).
+- Duration: 12 months (September start date).
+A 10 month version also available (September start).
 Students on the 10 month course will study 5 modules in the Autumn and 5 in the Spring.

 This degree programme provides the opportunity to follow the prestigious CFA (Chartered Financial Analyst) specialist pathway and acquire the skills to complete the CFA Level 1 examination.
 Click here for more information.

 The course offers students a sound knowledge of the theoretical foundations that underpin modern investment and risk management techniques, and prepares them for entry into the fast-growing investment management industry.
 The programme aims to cover the traditional syllabus of a Masters degree in finance whilst providing students with advanced level management and business training in specialised areas of investment, such as the management of equity and bond portfolios; trading techniques; risk management; management of foreign exchange and derivative securities and emerging markets investment.
 Students will benefit from a unique opportunity to use various online databases available in Bangor Business School, such as Bloomberg, DataStream and SNL.